fdbozzo/foxbin2prg/Documentacion/github/FoxBin2Prg_git.md

 I try to show what to set to keep it running as _Text_ - only storage.

+#### Class libraries
+I know there is a lot how to store a class.
+Microseconds here and there.
+Folks, hardware is cheap.
+There is no sense in counting ticks and bits any more.
+I'm grown up that way, but.
+Dealing with the FoxBin2Prg.prg is the limit.
+If I imagine to have one of my larger vcx's like this in a merge view - no.

+Just split up the vcx's into single classes.
+It's like a charm on merge and diff.
+Also on blame.
+I you go for the _lib.baseclass.classname.vc2_ or _lib.classname.vc2_ style is a matter of taste.
+I can see baseclass on classname, so there is not much value, other might think different.
+But split into classes makes life easy.

+#### Forms
+Side effect is that SCX will be split into 3 files too.
+I have no idea if there is some use of it - I just do classes.
+If you like it separated from VCX - let me know.

+#### Databases
+Splitting DBC is possible too.
+My approach does not touch the DBC _structure_ (it's meta data only) in the source over decades, so there is little use.
+So I've added an option to inhibit splitting DBC while splitting VCX/SCX.
+Storing as _Text_ is a long term goal - the fork is about some of the problems.

+#### Tables
+Storing as _Text_ is a long term goal - the fork is about some of the problems.
+Since nobody brought up the .NULL. problem, it looks like it's not commonly used.
+Depends on the data used.
+(And if there is any sense in merging.)

+#### Others
+All the other table-based-sources of VFP work seamless as _Text_.
+No fuzz.

 ### git settings
 Assuming you do a fresh install of git, you will be asked questions over questions.
 The most you left unchanged.
 The one I recommend is the dealing with line endings.
-You know all the odd uses of LF and FF.
+You know all the odd uses of LF and CR.
 _git for windows_ offers to alter this while dealing with your files.
-I recommend not, just "Check in as is, check out as is".
+I recommend not.
+Just "Check in as is, check out as is".
 This will keep your files, and any modern editor or WEB UI will not care anyway.
 If you missed on install - just install again.